Alfajayucan

 Alfajayucan (Otomi: Nxamti) is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
-The municipal seat lies at Alfajayucan.
-The municipality covers an area of 467.7 km2.
+The town serves as the municipal seat for the surrounding municipality, which covers an area of 467.7 km2.

 As of 2005, the municipality had a total population of 16,859.
 In 2017 there were 4,342 inhabitants who spoke an indigenous language, primarily Mezquital Otomi.